mikarinneoracle/virus-scanning-on-OKE-with-autoscaler/README.md

       - name: ocirsecret
 </pre>

 <i>Note</i>: Env variable <code>QUEUE</code> is the OCID of the <code>scanning queue</code> created in the earlier step with Terraform using Resource Manager Stack.
 Copy it from the Cloud UI.
-Copy also the value for the env var <code>ENDPOINT</code> from the Queue settings using Cloud UI.
+Copy also the value for the env var <code>ENDPOINT</code> from the Queue settings using Cloud UI

 Then run:
 <pre>